Frugal living shouldn’t really be hard, should it? We just need to write a budget, stick to it and pay off debt. It’s as simple as that isn’t it?

 And that might seem a bit airy fairy.

 And it might seem a bit weird.

-BUT I promise you, it IS the most powerful frugal tip of them all.
+But I promise you, it is the most powerful frugal tip of them all.
 Because it stops us from buying all the things that cannot make us happy.

 I really hope these frugal tips help.
 They have been super powerful for me.
 If you’re looking for more money saving tips for clutter free living do check out these:

 - 101 Things Frugal People Don’t Buy